tub78/tub78.github.com/_posts/2011-05-06-Cmdline-Convert-Word-Doc-2-Pdf.md

 ---
 layout: post
-title: Cmdline Convert Word Doc 2 Pdf
+title: Convert To Pdf From The Cmdline
-description:
+description: Convert Files (.doc, .ppt, .txt, etc.) To Pdf From The Cmdline
 tags: [CmdLine, GoogleCL, Bash, Pdf]
 comments: true
 analytics: true